Skip to main content

 2. Circumstances in which APRA may serve infringement notices

-APRA will consider serving infringement notices in circumstances where it has reasonable grounds to believe that an entity has contravened certain provisions of FSCODA or the SIS Act.
+APRA will consider serving infringement notices in circumstances where it has reasonable grounds to believe that an entity has contravened an applicable provision of FSCODA or the SIS Act.

 3. Penalties APRA may impose